Toxic Substances Control Act

 The final text and more information on the enacted TSCA reform bill, the Frank R. Lautenberg Chemical Safety for the 21st Century Act, can be found here.
-The Environmental Protection Agency (EPA) is now working on major implementation rules, including procedural rules on prioritization and risk-evaluation, as well as rules on a new fee structure and an inventory reset.
-There were some mandates, including the new provisions on new chemicals, that became effective as of the date of enactment.
-Proposals for the rulemaking are expected to emerge in January 2017.
+The U.S. Environmental Protection Agency (EPA) is now working on major implementation rules, including procedural rules on prioritization and risk-evaluation it has already proposed, as well as a proposed rule on an inventory reset.
+A proposed rule on a fee structure should emerge this spring.
+There were some mandates, including new provisions on new chemicals, that became effective as of the date of enactment.
+Final rules on prioritization, risk-evaluation and the inventory reset should come out in June 2017.

 SOCMA is engaged in the implementation process.
 View SOCMA’s comments on EPA’s major rulemaking activities here.
 For more information, please contact Dan Newton at (571) 348-5122.

 The Risk Management Plan (RMP) is an Environmental Protection Agency (EPA) regulation from the Clean Air Act Amendments.